 There are four different types of Sheepadoodles: F1, F1b, F2 and mini.

 - F1b results when an F1 and a purebred are mated.
-These dogs are not as good genetically as an F1.

 - Mini Sheepadoodles are bred with an Old English Sheepdog and a Miniature Poodle.
 They are usually less than 45 pounds.